Codebrahma/cbweb/posts/best-gems-for-ruby-on-rails-web-applications/best-gems-for-ruby-on-rails-web-applications.md

 Carrier Wave is a classy approach to enabling file uploads for Rails, Sinatra and other Ruby web frameworks.
 Paperclip enables easy file attachment for ActiveRecord.
 Both these gems provide access to the file system within the web application environment.

-> If you are looking for reputed [ruby on rails development companies][1] then check out Codebrahma.
+> If you are looking for reputed then check out Codebrahma.

 8. **CanCanCan (inspired by CanCan)**